Pinning control of social fairness in the Ultimatum game: Model

 At the very beginning, $N_p$ individuals are randomly selected as the pinning sites, they will stick to the fair strategy $S_h\!\equiv\!(p_h,q_h)$ with $p_h\!=\!q_h\!=\!C_h=0.5$ throughout the evolution.
 This ``irrational" behavior may happen when they are supported financially by external parties like the government or for other incentives~\cite{Camerer2003Advances,Loewenstein2003The,Sanfey2003The,Rilling2011The}.
-The rest $N-N_p$ players evolve according to the following synchronous updating rules.
+The rest $N-N_p$ players evolve according to the following synchronous updating rule.

-These players are initially assigned with a random strategy $p_i,q_i$ uniformly and independently in the range between 0 and 1.
-Next, each player interacts with all their nearest-neighbors, obtains their payoffs according to the Eq.({\ref{eq:rule}}), and sums them up $\pi_i=\sum_{j\in\Omega_i}\pi_{ij}$, where $\Omega_i$ denotes the neighborhood of player $i$.
-Finally, the reproduction of strategy is linearly proportional to the payoffs in the neighborhood, each player updates its strategy according to the Moran update rule~\cite{Roca2009Evolutionary}
+These players are initially assigned with a random strategy $p_i,q_i\in[0,1]$ uniformly and independently.
+Next, each player interacts with all their nearest-neighbors, obtains their payoffs according to the Eq.~({\ref{eq:rule}}), and sums them up $\pi_i=\sum_{j\in\Omega_i}\pi_{ij}$, where $\Omega_i$ denotes the neighborhood of player $i$.
+Finally, the strategy reproduction is proportional to the payoffs in the neighborhood, each player updates its strategy according to the Moran rule~\cite{Roca2009Evolutionary}